Propo41/bookify/CONTRIBUTING.md

 5. Go to you Google cloud project and add/update the Redirect URI to `https://<extension-id>.chromiumapp.org/index.html/oauthcallback`
 6. Run `npm run start:server` to start the server.
 7. Reload the extension

+## Production [without docker]

+You must require the OAuth credentials and an organization account that utilizes google calender resources in order to test it on a real calender.

+1. Copy the `.env.example` file as `.env` file in the `/server/` dir and fill the required keys. _REQUIRED: Obtain the required OAuth credentials by following this [guide](./README.md#hosting-yourself)_
+2. Copy the `.env.example` file as `.env` file in the `/client/` dir. _REQUIRED: Obtain the REACT_APP_CLIENT_ID ID by following step 1_
+3. Run `npm install`
+4. Run `npm run build`
+5. Run `npm run migration:run` to create the migrations
+6. Run the server in production mode using: `npm run start`.

+**Note**: The server serves the static files, so a dedicated server for the client is not required.

+## Production [with docker]

+You must require the OAuth credentials and an organization account that utilizes google calender resources in order to test it on a real calender.

+1. Copy the `.env.example` file as `.env` file in the root dir and fill the required keys. _REQUIRED: Obtain the required OAuth credentials by following this [guide](./README.md#hosting-yourself)_
+2. Run `docker-compose up --build`

+**Note**: The server serves the static files, so a dedicated server for the client is not required.

 ### Project structure